vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ Placeholder files focus on interfaces and basic structure
 - ✅ All tests use a testable subclass to expose protected/private properties
 - ✅ Tests verify expected behavior for all techniques without actual implementation
+- ✅ Fixed all linter errors in test files

 ## Next Steps:
-1. Fix the remaining linter errors in test files
-2. Implement the actual shader code for each technique, starting with Metaballs
+1. Implement the actual shader code for each technique, starting with Metaballs
-3. Create visual node definitions that connect to the node system
+2. Create visual node definitions that connect to the node system
-4. Implement the remaining visual techniques (feedback loop, fractal noise)
+3. Implement the remaining visual techniques (feedback loop, fractal noise)
-5. Add performance optimizations for high-resolution simulations
+4. Add performance optimizations for high-resolution simulations
-6. Create documentation for each technique and its parameters
+5. Create documentation for each technique and its parameters

 ## Development Insights:
 - Using type assertion with `(this as any)` is an effective way to test private properties